 Q. Do a lab test for parasites and bacteria.

 To make sure that bacteria and parasites are not the cause of your intestinal problems or diarrhea make one stool examination.

 - a variable and pulpy stool

-It is very likely that you have intestinal parasites.
-Parasites do not have to be large.
-You can get a lot of trouble from the small microscopic animals such as Dientamoeba, Giardia lamblia or Blastocystis because of the secretions of the intestinal parasites.
+It is quite possible that you have intestinal parasites.
+Parasites don't have to be big.
+You can get a lot of trouble from the small microscopic critters such as Dientamoeba, Giardia lamblia or Blastocystis, from the secretions of these intestinal parasites.